AA0100000101000001/Omnitrix/README.md

 You can check the [Omnitrix-Test-Files](https://github.com/AA0100000101000001/Omnitrix-Test-Files/tree/main/Test%20files/Used%20For%20Final%20Project) repository to test the features separately before uploading the code (omnitrix folder) to the MCU.
 These projects are also helpfull if someone wants to use a different board.

 ### User Setup
  Inside the User_Setup folder there are some header files for the pin configuration of non LCD Display parts.
 You can edit the config_CUSTOM.h file for your own pin configuration or use one of other ones.
+Make sure that the pin configuration file is included in `User_Setup.h`.
+In this file you can configure hardware and software settings.
 ```C
 /* User_Setup.h */